-Taping heel spur / plantar fasciitis can be a very effective method to treat the injury (see heelspurs.com).
+Taping heel spur or plantar fasciitis can be a very effective method to treat the injury.
 Also it is a relatively cost-effective way of treating fasciitis.It can even be used to prevent plantar fasciitis when severe strain is expected, like in sports, or mountain walking.

-One of the problems with fasciitis is the constant tension on the plantar fascia, and applying tape can assist in relieving this tension by limiting the extent how far the fascia can stretch, thus preventing over pronation.
+So, how does it work?
+One of the problems with fasciitis is the constant tension on the plantar fascia.
+Applying tape can assist in relieving this tension by limiting the extent how far the fascia can stretch, thus preventing over pronation.